Miguel Ablaza

 The Research

 Working in the call center allowed me to essentially conduct live interviews with each call.
-I wasn’t obvious about it, but i would take mental notes of the calls that pertained to problems with the website.
-Over time, as I got to know our customers, I was able to come up with different personas for our them.
-As well as map out their user flow.
-I also worked with the Call Center Analyst to crunch the real version of these numbers:
+I wasn’t obvious about it, but I would take mental notes of the calls that pertained to problems with the website.
+Over time, as I got to know our customers, I was able to create different personas for our them and map out their user flow.
+I also worked with the Call Center Analyst to crunch some numbers:

 - 100 of them would involve the poor ticketing system